MicrosoftDocs/azure-docs/articles/virtual-machines/linux/sap-hana-backup-guide.md

 This result is due to the limit of 60 MB/sec for writing an Azure blob.
 Parallelism via multiple blobs solves the bottleneck, but there is a downside: increasing performance of the blobxfer tool to copy all these HANA backup files to Azure blob storage puts load on both the HANA VM and the network.
 Operation of HANA system becomes impacted.

-### Blob copy of dedicated Azure data disks in a backup software raid
+### Blob copy of dedicated Azure data disks in a backup software RAID

 Unlike the manual VM data disk backup, in this approach one does not backup all of the data disks on a VM in order to save the whole SAP installation, including HANA data, HANA log files, and config files.
 Instead, the idea is to have dedicated software RAID with striping across multiple Azure data VHDs for storing a full SAP HANA file backup.
 One copies only these disks, which have the SAP HANA backup.
 They could easily be kept in a dedicated HANA backup storage account, or attached to a dedicated &quot;backup management VM&quot; for further processing.